 Janaki Devi Sarvodaya Kanya Vidyalaya (JDSKV) situated in Mayur Vihar, Delhi is an all-girls school with a strength of over 2000 girls.
 These girls come from culturally diverse backgrounds and most of them are a part of the disempowered section of society, with little or no initiation into the language of English.
 Hindi is the medium of communication at home and elsewhere.
 Hence, English learning is limited to a few class periods in school.
+The dream of complete English literacy may not meet its end.

 Every year, the education system of India produces young adults with inadequate English language skills – the cycle of the inadequacy of English learning has continued over the decades, with little or no improvement.